Sprint Acquires Virgin - Sprint's prepaid brand options continued

 This

-strategy would mean that Sprint acquires Virgin and the Boost brand is
+strategy would have meant that Sprint acquires Virgin and the Boost

 eliminated in favor of